 Meanwhile, that throne is beset upon from all sides.
 The woebegone Henry IV, trying to defuse the hot-blooded Henry Percy—son of the Earl of Northumberland, and known as Hotspur—instead inspires a rebellion led by Hotspur and including his father the Earl; his uncle, the vain and ambitious Thomas Percy, Earl of Worcester; as well as the Welsh warrior Owen Glendower and the Scottish Earl of Douglas.
 The ensuing conflict calls Hal to his senses and an unwilling Falstaff to arms.
 Hal and his father reconcile, and the conflict eventually leads to a battle to the death between Hal and Hotspur.
 At the same time, Hal must resolve the battle for his affections, choosing between his real father and the surrogate one he has found in Falstaff.

+The action takes place on scenic designer Ralph Funicello's set of rough-hewn lumber, constructed as a series of platforms, stairways, posts and beams.
+Lighting designer Brian MacDevitt carves up the playing space in pools and squares of light.
+The dark-hued costumes by Jess Goldstein are largely time appropriate.
 Kevin Kline plays Falstaff, his latest sally into the world of Shakespeare, and a ripely comic role that stage actors often use to crown their careers.
 Michael Hayden is his princely pal, Hal, heir to the British throne currently held by a shaky and worried Henry IV, played by Easton, who won a Tony for The Invention of Love.
 Hayden replaced Billy Crudup as Prince Hal during rehearsals.
 Crudup left for what was described as "personal reasons."
 Hayden had what remains his most notable role at Lincoln Center—Billy Bigelow in Carousel.
 He recently acted on Broadway in Enchanted April.

 Jennings, a castmate of Hayden in Carousel (as was McDonald), is the conniving Earl of Worcester.
 Hawke is Hal's hot-tempered and peremptory rival, Hotspur.
 Terry Beaver plays Hotspur’s father, the Earl of Northumberland.
 Hotspur's allies include the plays' adapter, Dakin Matthews as the vainglorious Glendower, C.J Wilson as warlike Douglas, Peter Jay Fernandez in the role of the doubting Sir Richard Vernon and Scott Ferrera as the vindictive Mortimer, whose banishment sparks the rebellion.